pkurremula/cloud-recipes/terraform/README.md

 * Tools
   * [Makefile](tools/makefile) - A sample Makefile for a Terraform project.
 * AWS
+  * Network
+    * [Simple VPC](aws/network/simple-vpc) - A simple recipe to create a VPC.
+    * [Secondary CIDR blocks](aws/network/secondary-cidr-blocks) - A recipe to extend VPC IP address range.
+    * [Public and private subnets](aws/network/public-private-subnets) - A recipe to create public/private subnets.
+    * [Bastion](aws/network/bastion) - A recipe to bastion to connect to the private subnet in a VPC.
+  * Security Group
+    * [Simple](aws/security-group/simple) - A simple recipe to create a security group.
+    * [Dynamic](aws/security-group/dynamic) - A recipe that creates multiple rules in a security group using the `dynamic` block and a list.
+    * [ICMP](aws/security-group/icmp) - An example of a security group that allows incoming ICMP echo (ping).
+  * ECR
+    * [Simple](aws/ecr/simple) - A simple recipe to create an ECR repository.
   * EC2
     * [Simple](aws/ec2/simple) - A simple recipe to create an EC2 instance.
     * [Production](aws/ec2/production) - A recipe to create an EC2 instance in production.
     * [Cluster](aws/ec2/cluster) - A recipe to create a cluster of multiple EC2 instances.
     * [User-data](aws/ec2/user-data) - A recipe that uses the `templatefile` function to inject a startup script to configure the EC2 instance further during its creation.
-  * ECR
-    * [Simple](aws/ecr/simple) - A simple recipe to create an ECR repository.
-  * Security Group
-    * [Simple](aws/security-group/simple) - A simple recipe to create a security group.
-    * [Dynamic](aws/security-group/dynamic) - A recipe that creates multiple rules in a security group using the `dynamic` block and a list.
-    * [ICMP](aws/security-group/icmp) - An example of a security group that allows incoming ICMP echo (ping).
-  * Network
-    * [Simple VPC](aws/network/simple-vpc) - A simple recipe to create a VPC.
-    * [Secondary CIDR blocks](aws/network/secondary-cidr-blocks) - A recipe to extend VPC IP address range.
-    * [Public and private subnets](aws/network/public-private-subnets) - A recipe to create public/private subnets.
-    * [Bastion](aws/network/bastion) - A recipe to bastion to connect to the private subnet in a VPC.
 * GCP
-  * GCE
-    * [Simple](gcp/gce/simple) - A simple recipe to create an GCE instance.
-    * [Startup script](gcp/gce/startup-script) - A recipe that uses the `templatefile` function to inject a startup script to configure the GCE instance further during its creation.
   * Network
     * [Simple VPC](gcp/network/simple-vpc) - A simple recipe to create a VPC.
     * [Shared VPC](gcp/network/shared-vpc) - A recipe to create a shared VPC.
     * [VPC for GKE](gcp/network/gke-network) - A recipe to create a VPC for hosting GKE clusters.
+  * GCE
+    * [Simple](gcp/gce/simple) - A simple recipe to create an GCE instance.
+    * [Startup script](gcp/gce/startup-script) - A recipe that uses the `templatefile` function to inject a startup script to configure the GCE instance further during its creation.
+  * GKE
+    * [Default node pool](gcp/gke/default-node-pool) - A recipe that creates a network and GKE with 1 default node pool.

 ## Reference